 How long will you be on the waitlist?

-Your wait depends on the number of points you have accrued, and how many members resign or become inactive.
+Your wait depends on your waitlist position and how many members resign or become inactive.
 Currently the wait for Equity Membership is averaging 6 to 9 years.
 This season invoices were sent to Equity Members of the pool, with a reply due by April 1.
-Each full member must pay the summer dues, go inactive, or resign.
+Each Equity Member must pay the summer dues, go inactive, or resign.